dailybruin/the-stack/_posts/2020-01-17-student-expenses.md

 ## Introduction
 UCLA is the #1 public university in the United States.
 However, this title does not come at an insignificant price to students and their families.
 There are certain costs that every student can expect to pay like tuition or textbook fees.
 But, there are many other fees students don’t consider when making their college decisions, such as the price of living in the second-largest city in the nation.
 The price of UCLA can also vary dramatically based on where you come from, whether it be down the block or across the ocean.
 Using data from UCLA and outside sources, we've computed the average annual cost of attendance for in-state, out-of-state, and international students, to give a sense of the true price of college.
-All sources have been linked.

 ### Comparing Totals
 The total cost of attendance for students varies depending on whether those students are in-state, out-of-state, or international.
 While the price of living on the Hill or in Westwood is high no matter where your original residence, non-resident students are responsible for the cost of supplemental tuition and can incur higher travel costs, higher application costs, higher prices for standardized tests, and visa fees, all of which will be discussed in later sections.